MicrosoftDocs/win32/desktop-src/Controls/hdm-sethotdivider.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # HDM\_SETHOTDIVIDER message

 Changes the color of a divider between header items to indicate the destination of an external drag-and-drop operation.
-You can send this message explicitly or use the [**Header\_SetHotDivider**](header-sethotdivider.md) macro.
+You can send this message explicitly or use the [**Header\_SetHotDivider**](/windows/win32/Commctrl/nf-commctrl-header_sethotdivider?branch=master) macro.

 ## Parameters